allamberto/CSE20289-Assignments/homework01/README.md

 a) ps ux | grep TROLL | awk '{print $2}' | xargs kill -9
 The ps, grep, awk combo searchs for TROLL in all the programs running and isolates the PIDs.
 The xargs command takes this input, translates it into a list, and passes this list to the kill command to end them all.
 b) killall -KILL TROLL
 The killall command sends signals to multiple processes matching the TROLL program.
-The KILL flag specifies that I want to termiante the program and TROLL is the name of the program that killall looks for.
+The KILL flag specifies that I want to terminate the program and TROLL is the name of the program that killall looks for.

+3) killall -10 TROLL makes the program rain numbers. killall -7 TROLL makes it sing the wheel on the bus goes round and round. killall -14 plays WHAM's greatest hits.